 What’s not so good?

 OnePlus’ return to its “Flagship Killer” roots also seems to have ushered in a few head-scratching quirks for the OnePlus 11, especially regarding charging.
 While the 80W wired power is impressive, it comes at the cost of wireless charging.
 OnePlus has attempted to explain this away, stating that it feels the 80W charging speed is fast enough that most users won’t miss wireless charging.
 We disagree; users should be given the flexibility to charge their phones how they want.
-Wireless charging has started to hit sub-$500 phones, and has long been in the norm for this price tier.
+Wireless charging has started to hit sub-$500 phones, and has long been the norm for this price tier.
 Likewise, while the OnePlus 11 is still far and away one of the fastest charging phones in the US, it still takes a step back compared to the sub-flagship-tier OnePlus 10T with its up to 150W rate.